 Like many British rockers of his generation, Ray Davies has a big crush on America.
 His love of blues, country, jazz and a number of other genres helped him find his musical muse again during a trip to New Orleans in 2004.
 However, the famous city also gave him something else: a bullet wound in his leg.

 On Jan.
-5, 2004, the former leader of the Kinks and his girlfriend Suzanne Despies were taking a casual walk down the street near the French Quarter when a car pulled up along side them.
+5, 2004, the Kinks frontman and his girlfriend, Suzanne Despies, were taking a casual walk down the street near the French Quarter when a car pulled up along side them.
 A young man got out, and demanded Despies’ purse.
-She handed it over without any resistance, but a kind of boldness (or stupidity) bubbled up inside of Davies that made him chase down the thief with the goal of retrieving his girlfriend’s purse.
+She handed it over without any resistance, but a kind of boldness bubbled up inside of Davies that made him chase down the thief with the goal of retrieving his girlfriend’s purse.

 Both times, the case was dismissed because Davies failed to appear in court to testify.
 Davies claims that he was notified of the trial only days before he was asked to appear, and couldn’t make the trip from London.
 Whatever the details of the failed trials, it seems that despite claims to pursue the case until justice was served, Davies let the matter pass.

 Berra and Johnson were free men, and Davies claims his assailant later fled Louisiana and was living in another state.

 See the Kinks and Other Rockers in the Top 100 Albums of the '60s